divvi-xyz/divvi-referral-sdk/README.md

     contractData +
     getDataSuffix(
-      consumerAddress, // The address of the consumer making the call providerAddresses // Array of provider addresses involved in the referral ),
+      consumerAddress, // The address of the consumer making the call providerAddresses, // Array of provider addresses involved in the referral ),
   value: transactionValue,
   // ... other transaction parameters